sytabaresa/kingly/README.md

 young and nimble, and jQuery was a baby.
 The [Ki library](https://frozencanuck.wordpress.com/2011/02/15/ki-just-got-better/) already offered then an interface to use hierarchical state machines (concretely statecharts).
 However, it has to be said that, when it comes to graphical user interfaces, it is a tool fairly unknown to developers.
-Our current assessment is that state machines are another useful tool in our toolbox to write more **reliable, maintainable** UIs, just as they do for embedded software.
+Our current assessment is that state machines are another useful tool in our toolbox to write more **reliable, maintainable** UIs, with a **short distance between specification and implementation**, just as it is the case with embedded software.

 This library is born from :